SaraK-N17/Election_Analysis/README.md

 # Challenge Overview

 An election employee requested assistance in analyzing the election results.
-The findings for the candidate election results were requested and subsequently provided as follows:
+The findings described below for the candidate election results were requested and provided in the election analysis above:

 - Total votes cast
 - Complete list of candidates who received votes